A gain or loss on an investment over a specified period, presented as a percentage.

 Influenced by the timing and size of your deposits and withdrawals.

-By early 2017, all investors in Canada will receive a new annual performance report from your investment dealer or broker that reflects your personal rate of return.
+Depending on their portfolio, investors in Canada will receive annual performance reporting from their investment dealer, broker or insurer that reflects their personal rate of return.

 The following is an example of the performance of one investment fund and three different investors.
 See how transactions impacted their money-weighted returns.

 Buying more of an investment that has underperformed or selling it after it has outperformed may cause the MWR to be higher than the TWR.

 Sarah bought more units at a lower price in March, resulting in better performance on her personal return (MWR) than the investment (TWR).